American Cetacean Society Puget Sound Chapter

 Our Speaker Series meetings are free and open to the general public...

-Our monthly Speaker Series meetings run from September through June, with a break in December.
-Join us on the 3rd Wednesday of the month at the Phinney Neighborhood Center, Room 6, 6532 Phinney Ave.
+Our monthly Speaker Series meetings run from October through June, with a break in January.
+Join us during the first half of the month at the Phinney Neighborhood Center, Room 6, 6532 Phinney Ave.
 N., Seattle, just north of the Woodland Park Zoo.
 Directions.
 Doors open at 7, the meeting starts at 7:30, and ends by 9 pm.

 Information on upcoming and past speakers and topics can be found in our Speaker Series pages.
 ACS/PS Speaker Series programs are all completely free to the public (although if you can bring a buck or two to drop in the can on the table, donations to help pay for the venue are always appreciated).